opensafely/documentation/docs/getting-started/tutorial/publish-the-changes-to-github/index.md

 `-` icon next to the filename.

+When you've finished staging all your changes, you are now ready to make the new commit:

+1. Type "Generate age histograms" where it says "Message" above the Commit button.
+   This messages summarises what your staged changes do.
-When you've finished staging all your changes, you are now ready to make the new commit.
-Click the green Commit button, which will open and editor for you to type a commit message.
-Type a message to describe the staged changes.
-When ready, you can then click the tick icon to accept the commit message and *commit* the staged changes to to add them to the repository as stored in the codespace.
+1. Click the Commit button or press ++ctrl+enter++ to *commit* the staged changes to add them to the repository as stored in the codespace.

 ![Committing changes in GitHub.](../../../images/getting-started-codespaces-commit-message.png)